agdsn/pycroft/doc/guides/docker.rst

 ------------
 .. code:: sh

-   docker-compose logs # for all services docker-compose logs dev-app  # for one service docker-compose logs -f --tail=50 dev-app  # Print the last 50 entries and follow the logs
+   docker compose logs # for all services docker compose logs dev-app  # for one service docker compose logs -f --tail=50 dev-app  # Print the last 50 entries and follow the logs

 (Re-)building/Pulling images